Category Archives: Celebrity

 ‘get well’ to Gaga after she was forced to pull out of her 2013 tour

 due to a hip injury.
-All proceeds from the launch party benefit The Trevor Project in supporting LGBT youth on an anit-bullying platform.
-Our goal is to inspire, encourage,
+All proceeds from the launch party benefit The Trevor Project

 and motivate LGBT youth , uplift the human spirit, build confidence, and raise awareness on the effects of bullying>